dusrdev/Sharpify/Sharpify.CommandLineInterface/README.md

 * `Parser` also has overloads for parsing arguments that configure a `StringComparer`, by default a `CurrentCultureIgnoreCase` is used, but whatever you prefer can be used instead.
 * `CliRunner.RunAsync` has overloads for `ReadOnlySpan<char>` (string), `ReadOnlySpan<string>` (array), and `Arguments` giving you full control over your input, and even custom parsing.
 * `Command` help text is resolves using the virtual `GetHelp` method, it can be overridden to suit you needs, you can use `CliRunner.StrBuilder` instance to modify anything virtually allocation free (just remember to clear the `StringBuilder` first)
+* The only place an exception can be thrown is when a `CliRunner` is trying to be created without any commands loaded in the `CliBuilder`, this should not "surprise" anyone as it should never happen after design time.